dush1980/laravel_dashboard/README.md

-# Laravel MIN Comparison Dashboard
+# VLE and Syncing data Comparison Dashboard

 This Laravel-based dashboard allows users to compare data from a 3rd-party database against data retrieved via a collection of MuleSoft APIs.
 It is designed for use within a private network and does not store any data locally or require authentication.